4ian/GDevelop-documentation/README.md

-Game Develop Documentations
+GDevelop Documentations
 ===========================

-This is the documentation generated for Game Develop (http://github.com/4ian/gd).
+This is the documentation generated for GDevelop, the open-source game creator requiring no programming (http://github.com/4ian/gd).

 Read the documentation
 ----------------------